stepbro72/nhentainewtab/README.md

 ## Overview

-This utility streamlines access to Nhentai content by opening Nhentai codes effortlessly.
-It enhances user convenience by adding a context menu item that, when a Nhentai code is highlighted, opens it in a new tab.
+This utility streamlines access to adult content from various sites, including Nhentai, sextb, and missav, by opening codes effortlessly.
+It enhances user convenience by adding a context menu item that, when a code is highlighted, opens it in a new tab.
 Notably, the newly opened tab remains unfocused to mitigate inconvenience when users wish to open multiple codes simultaneously.

 ## Installation